kolsagg/ecoTrack_v2/backend/docs/prd.md

 *   All FastAPI API endpoints function correctly, meeting frontend requirements, including providing data in suitable formats for visualization.
 *   Database schema and RLS in Supabase are correctly implemented.
 *   `supabase` Python client successfully used.
-*   AI integration with `tinyllama` provides relevant suggestions.
+*   AI integration with `qwen2.5:3b` provides relevant suggestions.
 *   Reporting endpoints deliver accurate aggregated data for charts.
 *   Backend services are stable and performant.
 *   Security and authorization mechanisms are correctly implemented.